robsmi-msfte/AVDBlueprint/README.md

 * 08/10/2021: Edited Blueprint parameter "AzureEnvironmentName" to included allowed values for AzureCloud and AzureUSGovernment.
 The default value is AzureCloud.
 You can override that value with an Assignment file.

 * 08/10/2021: Edited Blueprint parameter "AzureStorageFQDN" to include the storage endpoints for both Azure Commercial and Azure Government.
 The default value is Azure Commercial (file.core.windows.net)

+* 08/24/2021: Changed Blueprint settings for Key Vault creation.
+Previously the settings were "Soft Delete" "true", and "Purge Protection" "enabled.
+The change was to remove both of those settings, resulting in the current defaults being applied.
+Purge protection can be enabled after the fact if desired.
+But with purge protection enabled, and no way to change it, a soft deleted key vault name could collide with a new key vault name.

+* 08/25/2021: Changed the script called for AVD test user creation, and also the related code that adds those users to the "AVD Users" Azure AD security group.
+Some timing issues were encountered, which could be slight delays in replication between Azure AD and Azure AD DS.
+The change was to give a little more time for that replication to complete for a new user, before attempting to add that user to the "AVD Users" group.

 ## Blueprint objects, purpose, and parameter documentation